XtheOne/Inverter-Data-Logger/README.md

 # time to wait for inverter logger response
 timeout = 3
 ```
+Besure that you have the S/N ready from the inverterm in case that you user the manual input.
+You can find it in the webpage of your inverter or on the inverter case.

 ### Setup Domoticz support
 To enable Domoticz support, enable the DomoticzOutput plugin in the config file.